 Black Infant Health (BIH) is one of Brighter Beginnings’ most successful programs, and today serves as a model for all similar services funded by the State of California.
 Our program has received numerous awards.

+BIH helps African American women find pregnancy care, healthcare for their children, and other necessary social services that will provide crucial support that helps reduce the rates of infant death and illness.
 Brighter Beginnings’ Family Advocates are skilled at bringing high-risk women into the program, coordinating client services, and linking clients to other community agencies for additional assistance.

 Because of the relationship that grows between clients and Family Advocates, BIH participants view the healthcare system more positively.
 They understand the importance of their children’s health and are more motivated to seek care and health education.
 The result is healthier babies and children.
-The program aims to:
+The program aims to

 - Reduce infant mortality and morbidity rates